-Please do not send soft drinks in the student's packed lunches.
+Please do not send soft drinks or energy drinks in the student's packed lunches.
 Students will not be allowed to drink them.
-Packed lunches should include healthy foods such as soup, sandwiches, fruit and/or vegetables.
-Please limit "empty calories" such as chips, cakes, and cookies.
-Also, no candy is to be sent with the student to school unless it is indicated by a special occasion.
+Packed lunches should include healthy foods such as soup, sandwiches, fruit and/ or vegetables.
+Please limit "empty calories" such as chips, cakes, and cookies and only send grab bags or quart size baggy of chips, Takis, hot fries etc. Also, no candy is to be sent with the student to school unless it is indicated by a special occasion.
 The classroom teacher can be contacted about parties and other celebrations.

-Wellness Policy Remove??
+Wellness Policy